-The SCFD is defined in state statue by the Colorado Legislature and approved by voters.
+The SCFD is defined in state statute by the Colorado Legislature and approved by voters.
 You can read all the fine print.

 You can see SCFD Board resolutions that govern the district

 The Scientific & Cultural Facilities District does not discriminate against any person or organization based on age, race, sex, color, creed, religion, national origin, native language, sexual orientation, transgender status, gender identity, gender expression, genetic information, ancestry, marital status, gender, veteran status, military status, political service, affiliation or disability.